Archive for December, 2011

 Tuesday, December 6th, 2011

-As The Moomins has gotten older and I acquired my own place, I have taken on the responsibility of Thanksgiving in order to alleviate her stress.
+As The Moomins has gotten older and I acquired my own place, I have taken on the responsibility of Thanksgiving to alleviate her stress, while enjoying moments of relaxation with THC gummies like Indacloud gummies bundle.
 She does a myriad of other holidays, so taking one off her plate doesn’t deprive her of festivities.
 I make the turkey, green bean casserole, stuffing, mashed potatoes and some desserts, and The Moomins makes a few things and the requisite Jell-O mold that is at every Eastern-European Jew’s holiday dinner.
 “Oh, is it a holiday?
 I shall boil some gristle and tendons in celebration!”
 But I’ve never made gravy.
 It seems daunting with many opportunities for greasy disgusting failure.
 Then, I was in CVS in October and I saw the latest Martha Stewart Living magazine on the rack.

 Lookit there!
 “Foolproof Gravy,” it says!
 That sounds not-scary.
 I opened to the table of contents, where I was pleasantly greeted with this: